 Who Qualifies for Disability Support Services?

-Can Parents Contact Disability Support for Information About Their Student?
+Can Parents Contact Disability Support Services for Information about Their Student?

-Will the Accommodation Memo be Automatically Given to Students Every Semester?
+Will Accommodation Letters be Given to Students Each Semester?

-How Do I Let My Instructors Know I use Disability Support Services?
+Will My Instructors Know I Receive Support from Disability Support Services?

 When Can a Student Register with Disability Support Services?

-Can Faculty or Staff be Told What a Student's Specific Disability is?
+Will Faculty or Staff be Informed of a Student's Specific Disability?

-Generally, no. However, two circumstances warrant faculty/staff be informed of specific information about a student’s disability.
-First, the student gives permission to Disability Support to disclose their disability to faculty/staff.
-Or two, DSS determines that there is a need to know.
-This circumstance usually occurs when there is a threat to harm a person or property.
-Disability Support will not share documentation paperwork with faculty or staff.
+Generally, faculty and staff are not privy to that information.
+However, two circumstances warrant faculty and staff be informed of a student’s specific disability.
+First, the student may give permission to Disability Support Services staff to disclose their disability to faculty and/or staff.
+Second, DSS may disclose the student’s disability if they determine there is a “need to know.”
+This circumstance usually occurs when there is a threat of harm to themselves, a threat of harm to others, or a threat of harm to property.
+Documentation of the student’s disability will never be shared with faculty or staff.